-When the School site is closed, Teaching and Learning and co-curricular activities take place remotely using the platform of Microsoft Teams.
-When the School site is open teaching and learning takes place live in the classroom with an additional option for simultaneous online provision through Microsoft Teams.
+Teaching and learning takes place live in the classroom with an additional option for simultaneous online provision through Microsoft Teams for a pupil who is isolating due to a positive COVID-19 test but not unwell, or who is unable to attend school due to local or national travel restrictions.
 Some lessons may be recorded by the School, and pupils may not record or screenshot lessons themselves.
 Any recordings distributed will be for pupils' personal educational use only, for example for those pupils who are overseas and for whom the timings of UK lessons are inconvenient.